iYadavVaibhav/stem/docs/0-Information-Technology/aws-amazon-web-services.md

 - proactive before end-user notify
 - and where is the problem? recent code change, database or ec2?
 - metrics, logs, traffic, database connections, CPU usage; need to be monitored
-- monitoring tool helps in this by analyzing, metrics over time, called statistics.
+- monitoring tool helps in this by analysing, metrics over time, called statistics.
 Based on stats there can be triggers.
-- all info needs to be on the centrol console, hence CloudWatch
+- all info needs to be on the central console, hence CloudWatch
 - all in one place

 Amazon CloudWatch